data-integrations/dynamic-partitioner/docs/DynamicPFSParquet-batchsink.md

 **basePath:** Base path for the ``PartitionedFileSet``.
 Defaults to the name of the dataset.

+**compressionCodec:** Optional parameter to determine the compression codec to use on the resulting data.
+Valid values are None, Snappy, GZip, and LZO.

 Example
 -------
 This example will write to a ``PartitionedFileSet`` named ``'users'`` using the original